zruncho3d/DuelingZero/SOFTWARE.md

 This repo includes a G-code postprocessor called duel.py that modifies a G-Code file to safely handle all movement cases.
 It has to assume a starting position and needs the specific toolhead-size and XY motion bounds.

-TBD: instructions on how to add to a slicer.
+TODO: instructions on how to add to a slicer.

 `duel.py` uses a few Python modules to simplify the implementation:
 * [gcodeparser](https://pypi.org/project/gcodeparser/): a simple parser to turn ASCII lines into modifiable python objects